HydroModPy/HydroModPy/docs/source/user_guide/config_reference/index.rst

       **[workflow]**
       ^^^
-      Workflow configuration. `workflow.mode` must be one of 'simulation', 'calibration', 'overview', 'comparison', 'testbed'.
+      Workflow configuration. `workflow.mode` must be one of 'simulation', 'calibration', 'overview', 'comparison', 'testbed', 'site_selection'.
 Drives dispatch in `hmp run <toml>` and in API-driven callers that instantiate `HydroModPyConfig` from a frontend form.

    .. grid-item-card::
       :link: workspace